mattermost/docs/source/install/install-kubernetes-mattermost.rst

 **2. Create an installation manifest file**

 The Mattermost installation manifest contains fields which must be adjusted for your configuration and environment requirements.

-Some of the most commonly used fields are:
+Some of the most commonly-used fields are:

 .. csv-table::
     :header: "Field", "Description", "Must Edit"